 Looking for ways to better relay your data’s story?
 You’re not alone.
 There’s a rising need for data storytellers to visualize their data and turn it into captivating, comprehensive stories.
 Why?

 Studies show that society can quickly process visual information – even in as little as 13 milliseconds!
 An infographic, photo or chart speaks volumes, especially when compared side-by-side to a lengthy, wordy document.
 Follow these five tips and tricks to easily take your chart building and data visualization to the next level.

 Storyboarding isn’t just for Hollywood film sets.
 Here at iDashboards, our goal is to help our clients organize their data into the most effective charts and graphs for their key performance indicators (KPIs).

 We start by choosing metrics we want to use on the dashboard and establish each metric’s “Product, Group and Timeframe”.
 Typically, we recommend 4-6 metrics per dashboard.
 Next, we utilize a whiteboard to draw out 4-6 frames for a visual reference that is easy to adjust as your plans progress.
 From there, we include a sketch of a chart or graph in each frame to see which will best fit the data.
 The final step is adding the appropriate colors to the charts.

 While storyboarding may seem like a long, daunting process, it allows dashboards to be built exactly how you need them to ensure successful implementation.
-For a more in-depth look at storyboarding, check out The Power of Dashboards & Storyboarding.
+For a more in-depth look at storyboarding, check out The Ultimate Guide to Storyboarding.